KamenKadiyski/Rent_a_car/README.md

 QA guidelines:

-To check whether the age of the tenant is over 18 years, when entering data for a new customer.
+To check whether the age of the customer is over 18 years, when entering data for a new customer.

 Don't give an opportunity to rent a car that has already been rented out